- Ocean Diamond

 There are many activities to keep you engaged while you are at sea.
 You could learn to identify the seabirds that glide alongside the ship, or attend the illustrated presentations by the Expedition Team.
 They will prepare you for the shore landings and Zodiac cruising that is to come.

-You will spend these days in the Falkland Islands (Malvinas), renowned for their amazing wildlife.
-On Carcass Island, highlights include Flightless Steamer Ducks, Magellanic and Gentoo Penguins and a colony of the rare Black-crowned Night Herons.
+Renowned for its amazing wildlife, the archipelago highlights include Flightless Steamer Ducks, Magellanic and Gentoo Penguins and a colony of the rare Black-crowned Night Herons.
 Peale's and Commerson's dolphins are often seen along the coast.
 Nearby New Island boasts fantastic Rockhopper Penguin rookeries, along with Black-browed Albatrosses and Blue-eyed Shags.
-You will also explore Stanley, the charming capital of the Falkland Islands (Malvinas).
+You may also explore Stanley, the charming capital of the Falkland Islands (Malvinas).
 Don't miss the chance to visit the small, but interesting museum.

 Sharing many of the biological characteristics of Antarctica, South Georgia has awe-inspiring scenery with towering, 7,000-foot mountains and mighty glaciers, but also low-lying, grassy areas, deep fjords and beaches.
 First sighted by Captain James Cook in 1775, the island attracts an astounding concentration of wildlife and is viewed by many as one of the most inspiring places on earth.